 Sole’s reputation for making quality products grew, as did their lineup.
 Sole branched out and started making bikes, ellipticals, and rowers as well.

-Even though Sole is probably most known for their awesome treadmills, their ellipticals are equally as impressive.
+And even though Sole is probably still most known for their awesome treadmills, their ellipticals are equally as impressive.

-For more info on how the different models stack up, see my complete Sole elliptical guide.
+For more info on how their different models stack up, see my complete Sole elliptical guide.

 Pros